SlicerMorph/S_2020/Day_1/DICOM/DICOM.md

 Because of these reasons, we actually suggest SlicerMorph users to use an external DICOM converter, which will take a DICOM series, strip the metadata and save it in a Slicer compatible NRRD (or NIFTI) format.
 The tool is called [DCM2NIIX](https://github.com/rordenlab/dcm2niix/releases), and is available as a command line tool for Windows, MacOS and Linux.
 Because it is a command line tool, it can be used to do bulk conversion of many datasets too.
 There is also a Slicer extension (DCM2NIIXGUI), which is bundled with SlicerMorph, but it is as almost easy to use the command line tool.

 We provide one small [sample DICOM](https://seattlechildrens1.app.box.com/file/702035236045) from The Cancer Imaging Archive.
-After you unzip the contents on if, you can import this sequence through the DICOMBrowser, by clicking on **Import DICOM files** and navigating to the folder **04-29-2011-ThoraxAThoraxRoutine Adult-66805**.
+After you unzip the contents of it, you can import this sequence through the DICOMBrowser, by clicking on **Import DICOM files** and navigating to the folder **04-29-2011-ThoraxAThoraxRoutine Adult-66805**.
 To load the DICOM series into Slicer, click "Examine" and the "Load" button.

 <img src="DICOM.png">